lukso-network/LIPs/LIPs/lip-27.md

 Consider the following potential scam:

 - Alice owns an LSP8 token X, which owns token bound account Y.
-- Alice deposits 10ETH into account Y
+- Alice deposits 10 ETH into account Y.
-- Bob offers to purchase token X for 11ETH via a decentralized marketplace, assuming he will receive the 10ETH stored in account Y along with the token
+- Bob offers to purchase token X for 11 ETH via a decentralized marketplace, assuming he will receive the 10 ETH stored in account Y along with the token.
-- Alice withdraws 10ETH from the token bound account, and immediately accepts Bob’s offer
+- Alice withdraws 10 ETH from the token bound account and immediately accepts Bob’s offer.
-- Bob receives token X, but account Y is empty
+- Bob receives token X, but account Y is empty.
-- To mitigate fraudulent behavior by malicious account owners, decentralized marketplaces should implement protection against these sorts of scams at the marketplace level.
-Contracts which implement this LIP may also implement certain protections against fraudulent behavior.

-Here are a few mitigations strategies to be considered:
+To mitigate fraudulent behavior by malicious account owners, decentralized marketplaces should implement protection against these sorts of scams.
+Here are a few mitigation strategies to consider:

-- Attach the current token bound account state to the marketplace order.
-If the state of the account has changed since the order was placed, consider the offer void.
+- **Attach the current token bound account state to the marketplace order**: If the state of the account has changed since the order was placed, consider the offer void.
 This functionality would need to be supported at the marketplace level.
-- Attach a list of asset commitments to the marketplace order that are expected to remain in the token bound account when the order is fulfilled.
-If any of the committed assets have been removed from the account since the order was placed, consider the offer void.
+- **Attach a list of asset commitments to the marketplace order**: This list should include assets expected to remain in the token bound account when the order is fulfilled.
+If any of the committed assets have been removed since the order was placed, consider the offer void.
 This would also need to be implemented by the marketplace.
-- Submit the order to the decentralized market via an external smart contract which performs the above logic before validating the order signature.
-This allows for safe transfers to be implemented without marketplace support.
+- **Submit the order to the decentralized market via an external smart contract**: This contract can perform the above checks before validating the order signature, allowing for safe transfers without marketplace support.
-- Implement a locking mechanism on the token bound account implementation that prevents malicious owners from extracting assets from the account while locked
+- **Implement a locking mechanism on the token bound account**: Prevent malicious owners from extracting assets while the account is locked.

 Preventing fraud is outside the scope of this proposal.

-Preventing fraud is outside the scope of this proposal.

 ### Ownership Cycles

-All assets held in a token bound account may be rendered inaccessible if an ownership cycle is created.
-The simplest example is the case of an LSP8 token being transferred to its own token bound account.
-If this occurs, both the LSP8 token and all of the assets stored in the token bound account would be permanently inaccessible, since the token bound account is incapable of executing a transaction which transfers the LSP8 token.
+All assets held in a token bound account may become inaccessible if an ownership cycle is created.
+For example:

+- An LSP8 token could be transferred to its own token bound account.
+If this occurs, both the LSP8 token and all assets stored in the token bound account would be permanently inaccessible, as the token bound account is incapable of executing a transaction that transfers the LSP8 token.

 Application clients and account implementations wishing to adopt this proposal are encouraged to implement measures that limit the possibility of ownership cycles.